 We apply for and in-license patents covering our products and technologies and uses thereof, as we deem appropriate, however we may fail to apply for patents on important products and technologies in a timely fashion or at all, or we may fail to apply for patents in potentially relevant jurisdictions.
-We have 25 issued patents that expire between 2029 and 2032 related to methods used in the Afirma diagnostic platform, in addition to 17 pending U.S. utility patent applications and one Patent Cooperation Treaty, or PCT, application.
-Some of these U.S. utility patent applications have pending foreign counterparts.
-We also exclusively licensed intellectual property, including rights to six issued patents that will expire between 2030 and 2035, and two pending U.S. utility patent applications in the thyroid space that would expire between 2030 and 2033 once issued, related to methods that are used in the Afirma diagnostic test, some of which have foreign counterparts.
-In the lung diagnostic space, we have exclusively licensed intellectual property rights to 13 pending patent applications and eight issued patents.
-Patents issuing from the licensed portfolio will expire between 2024 and 2028.
-In addition, we own a pending PCT patent application, a pending U.S. utility patent application, three U.S. provisional patent applications, and pending foreign counterpart patent applications in Australia, Canada, China, Europe, Japan, and South Korea related to our Percepta test.
-We also own one U.S. patent application and one counterpart European patent application related to another lung disease, and four pending U.S. patent applications, one granted patent abroad and ten patent applications abroad related to Envisia.
-Any patents granted from our current lung cancer patent applications will expire no earlier than 2035 and those from the interstitial lung disease patent applications will expire no earlier than 2034.
+Our issued patents expire between 2029 and 2035 and are related to methods used in thyroid diagnostics, lung diagnostics, breast cancer diagnostics, and the nCounter FLEX analysis platform.

 It is possible that none of our pending patent applications will result in issued patents in a timely fashion or at all, and even if patents are granted, they may not provide a basis for intellectual property protection of commercially viable products, may not provide us with any competitive advantages, or may be challenged and invalidated by third parties.
 It is possible that others will design around our current or future patented technologies.
 We may not be successful in defending any challenges made against our patents or patent applications.
-Any successful thirdparty challenge to our patents could result in the unenforceability or invalidity of such patents and increased competition to our business.
+Any successful third-party challenge to our patents could result in the unenforceability or invalidity of such patents and increased competition to our business.
 The outcome of patent litigation can be uncertain and any attempt by us to enforce our patent rights against others may not be successful, or, if successful, may take substantial time and result in substantial cost, and may divert our efforts and attention from other aspects of our business.